Bounding the Worst-class Error: A Boosting Approach: Related work

-Class-wise error is an important criterion and is used in various domains.
-In the medical domain, the bias of the class-wise error is a severe problem ~\citep[see, e.g.,][]{giotis2015med,al2020towards,hassan2020developing}.
-In addition to the class-wise error, there are various evaluation criteria, such as precision, recall, and specificity.
-However, to the best of our knowledge, there is no study focusing on the worst-class error and its theoretical and practical performance.
+Class-wise error is an important metric in various fields.
+For example, if we find a class with a large class-wise error in a medical image classification task, we readily understand that this classifier is risky in its practical use (e.g.,~\cite{giotis2015med,hassan2020developing}).

-The class-wise error is also a popular evaluation measure for class-imbalanced tasks. ~\citet{IB} focused on the performance of class-wise error in their experiment and showed the performance improvement of the minority class.
+Class-wise error is a popular evaluation criterion for class-imbalanced tasks. ~\cite{IB} focused on the performance of class-wise error in their experiment and showed the performance improvement of the minority class.
 There are various techniques for dealing with imbalanced tasks.
-In particular, the focal loss~\citep{focal_loss} can increase the weight for hard instances and decrease the weight for easy instances, whereas the class-balanced loss~\citep{CB} weights the loss of each class according to the effective number of instances, not just the number of class-wise instances.
-The influence-balanced loss~\citep{IB} can decrease the effect of the instances that induce overfitting.
+In particular, the focal loss~\cite{focal_loss} can increase the weight for hard instances and decrease the weight for easy instances, whereas the class-balanced loss~\cite{CB} weights the loss of each class according to the effective number of instances, not just the number of class-wise instances.
+The influence-balanced loss~\cite{IB} can decrease the effect of the instances that induce overfitting.
+In addition, numerous methods have been proposed recently, such as~\cite{LA, CDT}.
 However, as mentioned in Section~\ref{sec:intro}, the bias of the class-wise error is a potential problem not only for class-imbalanced tasks but also for class-balanced tasks.
-We are not sure whether such bias can also avoided in class-balanced tasks.
-Moreover, our survey of the literature yielded no discussion on the worst-class error or its theoretical and practical performance.
+We are not sure whether such bias can also be avoided in class-balanced tasks.